brather1ng/RePoE/README.md

   auxillary effects of the fossils.
 - `mod_types.json`: Describes the types of mods with sell price information and the tags relevant for fossil crafting.
-- `quest_rewards.json`: Describes the quest rewards given, along with which classes get which rewards.
-- `vendor_rewards.json`: Describes the gems available for sale from vendors after completing a quest, along with the classes that can buy the gem.
 - `cluster_jewels.json`: Describes how cluster jewels can be generated and how they influence the passive tree.
 - `cluster_jewel_notables.json`: Lists the notable and keystone passive skills that can appear on cluster jewels.